Kagiwara/Kagiwara/README.md

 - 👋 Hi, I’m @Kagiwara
 - 👀 I’m interested in anime, games.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in BGITU
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my friend
 - 📫 How to reach me ...

 <!---